 20 Bd du Maréchal Foch, 92500 Rueil-Malmaison

-Price: gourmet menu with starter + main course + dessert 34.99 € / lunch menu (from Monday to Friday) with starter + main course + coffee or main course + dessert + coffee 24.99 €
+Price: gourmet menu with starter + main course + dessert 34,99 € / lunch menu (Monday to Friday) with starter + main course + coffee or main course + dessert + coffee 24,99 €

 _

-For the 2024 season, the address offers its Tuesday night Braséro evenings with ‘weeping tiger’ style beef (27.50 €) and Thai Jumbo prawns (29.50 €), both served with seasonal vegetables or new potatoes.
+For the 2024 season, the venue is offering its Tuesday night Braséro evenings with “crying tiger” style beef (27,50 €) and Thai-style Jumbo prawns (29,50 €), both served with seasonal vegetables or baby potatoes.

 Tested in 2023 and 2024 - invitations